TheGloriousGenesis/CS_Learning/Machine_Learning/MLTheory/README.md

 An easy way to see if features are correlated to each other is first to check correlation matrix.
 A heatmap (visualisation of correlation matrix) is the most powerful to use.

+### Feature processing

+The first part of generating new features include cleaning the data for processing.
+This can include transformations such as:
+- Replace missing or invalid data with meaningful values (Imputation)
+- Forming **combinations of data** (Cartesian product - combinations of the product of two features, Domain specific - combine features formulaic make a complet) e.g if you have two variables, such as population density (urban, suburban, rural) and state (Washington, Oregon, California), there might be useful information in the features formed by a Cartesian product of these two variables resulting in features (urban_Washington, suburban_Washington, rural_Washington, urban_Oregon, suburban_Oregon, rural_Oregon, urban_California, suburban_California, rural_California).
+- Non-Linear transformations such as binning numeric variables into categories which can then relate linearly to target variable. binning is done to numerical values when there is not a linear relationship between the feature and binning could expose it e.g age vs book buying. age group is better indicator.
+- Create domain specific features.
+-

 ### Feature construction